CatholicFootsteps/CathFeetStarter/site/content/values/_index.md

     heritage and legacy by bringing students to the sites of great historical and religious significance.
-Like the parable of Jesus leading his disciples across a wide river and trusting that God, the Father, would deliver them safely to the other shore,  out motto is: "When we have faith and trust in God, we can achieve anything, even if it seems impossible."
+Like the parable of Jesus leading his disciples across a wide river and trusting that God, the Father, would deliver them safely to the other shore,  our motto is:
+    When we have faith and trust in God, we can achieve anything, even if it seems impossible.
     imageUrl: "/img/about-shade-grown.jpg"
   - heading: "Guided by History"
     text: >